445th Operations Group: Cold War

-In 1957 the United States Air Force realigned its reserve forces, transferring all fighter aircraft to the Air National Guard, while Air Force Reserve organizations flew tactical airlift aircraft.
+In 1957 the United States Air Force realigned its reserve forces, transferring all fighter aircraft to the Air National Guard, while Air Force reserve organizations flew tactical airlift aircraft.
 As a result, the 445th redesignated as the 445th Troop Carrier Group in September and its remaining squadron began training in Fairchild C-119 Flying Boxcar aircraft.
 In July 1957 reserve operations at Niagara Falls had been reduced to a single squadron when the 701st and 702d squadrons inactivated.
 In mid-November 1957 the 445th Group moved to Memphis Municipal Airport, Tennessee, where it replaced the 319th Fighter-Bomber Group and reserve operations at Niagara Falls were transferred to the 64th Troop Carrier Squadron.
-The 445th wing and the 700th squadron moved to Dobbins AFB, Georgia at the same time.
-Simultaneously, the 701st and 702d Troop Carrier Squadrons were reactivated and joined the group at its new station, while the 357th Troop Carrier Squadron at Donaldson AFB, South Carolina was reassigned to the group.
+The 445th wing and the 700th squadron moved to Dobbins Air Force Base, Georgia at the same time.
+Simultaneously, the 701st and 702d Troop Carrier Squadrons were reactivated and joined the group at its new station, while the 357th Troop Carrier Squadron at Donaldson Air Force Base, South Carolina was reassigned to the group.

 In November, Continental Air Command reorganized under the dual deputy system.
 The group was inactivated, and its squadrons transferred directly to the 445th Troop Carrier Wing.